KarlisKV/CS-107-Pacman/README.md

 ### 7.1 Issues with sound
 You may experience issues with the audio of the game.
 The audio might make the game slow due to slow loading of audio files.
 For some computers the audio might not work.
 We asked how to solve this on Piazza. https://piazza.com/class/ketlp0hratwg5?cid=1983

+To combat this problem, most of the audio has been compressed to its limits, and some code has been modified (see [CONCEPTION.md](CONCEPTION.md)).
+However, this was not sufficient, and audio processing is still very slow...
+Nevertheless, the game is still very enjoyable.

 <a id="issues-areabehavior-actors"></a>
 ### 7.2 Issues with AreaBehaviour and actors